Constrained Policy Optimization via Sampling-Based Weight-Space Projection: Sampling-Based Weight-Space Projection

-Note that $m, k \ll d$.
-In practice, $D$ and $G$ can be constructed by caching model checkpoints and their safety evaluations during training.
-We further assume that the most recent unconstrained gradient step coincides with the last column of $D$, i.e., $\Delta \theta_{\text{raw}} = \Delta \theta_m.$
+In practice, $D$ and $G$ are obtained by caching recent model updates and their corresponding safety evaluations during training.
+We assume that the most recent unconstrained update is included as the last candidate, i.e.,

-We initialize $L$ heuristically using the maximum observed pairwise slope across $D$ and $G$.
-Since this provides an optimistic lower bound, we employ an adaptive backtracking scheme that increases L exponentially whenever the local smoothness assumption is violated.